-Remote work” is an organization of work that consists of employing remote workers, permanently or almost permanently, remote work is a practice that tends to become more and more democratic, with the internationalization of companies.
-Remote workers then work either from home or from a co-working space.
+Remote workers work either from home or from a co-working space.
 Companies employing remote workers must therefore deploy new management methods and new communication tools to motivate employees and increase productivity.
-We take stock of good practices and tools for working with remote workers.
+In this article you can find a stock of good practices and tools for working with remote workers.

 Websites give specific information on remote working, with different organizations: home office, teleworking, remote work… The phenomenon is growing so much that some companies have even chosen not to have physical offices, the application that helps you manage and organize your social networks.